jakeloggins/Clod-MQTT-standard/README.md

 * The log command currently does nothing, but is reserved for future use. `[path]/log/[name]`

-#### Names
+#### Name

 Device names are provided by the user during the upload process and/or hardcoded into the sketch.
 Spaces in the name are allowed, but will be converted to [camelCase](https://en.wikipedia.org/wiki/CamelCase) and assigned to device_name_key in the device object.
-For more details on device objects, read the [walkthrough](https://github.com/jakeloggins/Clod-scripts).
+More information about device objects are provided below.

-#### Endpoints
+#### Endpoint

 A device can have multiple endpoints.
-Each endpoint represents a dashboard card that will be displayed on the dashboard.
+Each endpoint represents a dashboard card that will be displayed for the user to control or view data from the device.

-The device must subscribe to the [path]/control of each endpoint which may receive values from the user.
+The device must subscribe to the `/[path]/control/[name][endpoint]` of each endpoint which may receive values from the user.
 For example, a toggle switch may change a value on the device therefore a subscription is necessary; however, an alert button which sends only messages from device to to the dashboard may not need a subscription because the device does not expect any values from the user.

 ```
 Subscription address for endPoints on device: